Arevalo00/notes_App/README.md

 # Note Taker Starter Code

-When starting this project I frist started by
+When starting this project I frist started by installing the dependenices in the package.json, after that I looked into the acceptance criteria.
+I wanted to make sure I had a good plan on how I wanted to start my project.
+I then moved to makeing the routs folder, where I made the index and notes js.
+That way I could start making the routs and exports, I would need for my two html pages.
+Once that was completed I then moved to making